TheAltening/TheAltening4j/README.md

 AsynchronousDataRetriever asynchronousDataRetriever = basicDataRetriever.toAsync();
 ```

-Even though most of the methods are self-explanatory.
+Even though most of the other methods are self-explanatory.
 If you want a little bit more detailed use of the API check out the tests.

 ## License
 The fork as the original repository requires it is under [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/).